adaltas/dsti-devops-2025-spring/02.devops-introduction/lab.md

 4. Go on github.com, login or create account at [GitHub](https://www.github.com)

-5. Create a new project, name it as your previous project directory.
+5. Create a new [repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/quickstart-for-repositories), name it as your previous project directory.
    DO NOT INITIALIZE REPO with README.md, let it empty

 6. Copy git repo address, that should be something like: git@github.com:YOUR_GITHUB_USERNAME/YOUR_PROJECT.git